 NPR and Code Switch were a good match because they align with the liquor brand's values, said Sean Yelle, Director of Whiskey and Rums for Campari Group.

 "NPR is well-known for having truthful, honest conversations about topics that can quite often be swept under the rug in today's society," Yelle said.
 "The ability to have a partner that has credibility and authenticity was really important for us.
 We need to make sure we're having those honest conversations as well."

 As it looks to grow, NPR is adding fresh shows to the mix, particularly podcasts aimed at young and multicultural listeners.
-One such podcast is, which launched in February.
+One such podcast is Everyone & Their Mom, which launched in February.
 A spin-off of the radio and podcast hit quiz show Wait, Wait, Don't Tell Me, Everyone & Their Momis hosted by former Wait, Wait intern Emma Choi, who records from her dorm room.
 To help Everyone and Their Mom attract an audience, new episodes drop weekly in the Wait, Wait, Don't Tell Mefeed.

 On the podcast, Choi said she talks about "silly things with cool people," and some of her favorite episodes have included dishing with Washington Nationals pitcher Sean Doolittle, hosting up-and-coming comics, taste-testing hard Mountain Dew with a wine expert, and even her mom.

 "[The show] is for me, for people like me, and the youth of America and other countries," Choi explained.
 "It's for people who might have listened to Wait, Wait and NPR in their cars with their parents growing up and now can make their own decisions about what they want to listen to."